nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart4.md

 ## Using FXML in our application

-Let's create a new `controlpanel.Main` class as the bridge between the existing logic in `controlpanel.Duke` and the UI in `guicontroller.MainWindow`.
+Let's create a new `controlpanel.Main` class as the bridge between the existing logic in `controlpanel.FG` and the UI in `guicontroller.MainWindow`.

 **controlpanel.Main.java**
 ```java